-Recent Developments
+Recent Developments.

 Shortly after the completion of our acquisition of EnviroSystems, we received notice from Environmental Protection Agency (EPA) Region 9 that it had conducted random tests of a single sample of EcoTru® (EPA Reg.
 No. 70791-1), which we refer to as EcoTru® or EcoTru® Ready to Use or EcoTru® RTU.
-The sample was taken from a distributor's inventory and the results of EPA's tests raised issues regarding EcoTru®'s labeling claims.
+The sample was taken from a distributor's inventory and the results of EPA's tests raised issues regarding EcoTru® slabeling claims.
 In response, during January 2006, we: (1) voluntarily suspended sales, marketing and distribution of EcoTru®; (2) immediately initiated a retrieval program to recover stocks of EcoTru® manufactured during 2005 that were remaining in customer inventories; (3) promptly commenced a comprehensive review of our manufacturing procedures and quality standards; (4) began formulary exploration efforts and (5) contracted independent testing to support updated and potential additional label claims.
 We believe that these new efforts, when combined with the previous data set which substantiated our prior labeling and marketing claims for the EcoTru® products, will support new submissions to EPA and the reintroduction of EcoTru®.

 In response to the EPA letter, in November 2006 we elected to exercise our right to seek indemnification and made a claim seeking the return of all 6,400,000 shares held in escrow.
+Pursuant to the terms of the Escrow and Lock-Up Agreement, if we determined that we had a claim for damages under the Merger Agreement, we had up to one year from the closing of the Merger to submit a claim seeking the return of shares held in escrow.

-We cannot say whether or not our claim will be successful or if we will receive any or none of the shares we are seeking.
+We are currently in negotiations with representatives of the EnviroSystems preferred stockholders and all parties to the negotiations are hoping to reach an amicable resolution.
+We have not set a time frame for the conclusion of the negotiations and cannot say when the negotiations will be concluded.
+Further, we cannot say whether or not our claim will be successful or if we will receive any or none of the shares we are seeking.
 See Description of the Merger - Escrow and Lock-Up Agreement.